- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 08/2100Z to 09/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 0 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 08/2100Z to 09/2100Z: Solar activity has been at low levels for the past 24 hours.
+The largest solar event of the period was a C1 event observed at 09/0004Z from Region 2853 (N23E48).
+There are currently 1 numbered sunspot regions on the disk.

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (10 Aug, 11 Aug, 12 Aug).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and two (10 Aug, 11 Aug) and quiet levels on day three (12 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (10 Aug) and quiet levels on days two and three (11 Aug, 12 Aug).

 III.
 Event probabilities 10 Aug-12 Aug